altaris/minio-arm/README.md

 [`arm32v7/alpine:3.12`](https://hub.docker.com/r/arm32v7/alpine) as a base image.

-**Warning**: The Minio server version is frozen to release `2022-10-24T18-35-07Z`.
+**Warning**: The Minio server version is frozen at `2022-10-24T18-35-07Z`.
 After that there seem to be some migrations needed, see
 <https://min.io/docs/minio/linux/operations/install-deploy-manage/migrate-fs-gateway.html>
 , and I just can't be bothered with that today.